Online Session Locator

 Free ticketed event

-The use of artificial intelligence (AI) based applications is increasing across all engineering disciplines.
-Higher education needs to keep pace with this development to leverage these developments to conduct better research and training and, critically, to ensure that students are prepared to use these tools in their work and for lifelong learning.
+The use of artificial intelligence (AI) based applications is increasing in all engineering disciplines.
+Higher education must keep pace with these developments and leverage them to conduct better research and training and, critically, ensure that students are prepared to use these tools in their work and for lifelong learning.

-In particular, in recent years, the use of generative AI (GAI) driven tools and applications such as ChatGPT, Dall-E, Midjourney, CoPilotand Autodesk, has become popular.
-GAI a subfield of AI in which deep learning and large language models are used ... (continued)
+In particular, in recent years, the use of generative AI (GAI)-driven tools and applications such as ChatGPT, Dall-E, Midjourney, and CoPilotand Autodesk has become popular.
+GAI is a subfield of AI that uses deep learning and large language models to generate new content. ... (continued)

 Moderated by